Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 This is the aforementioned older and usually lower cost sibling of the DeLonghi Magnifica S, above.

 It has a smaller 1.2L water tank, but it’s the same front-loading style tank so extremely easy to re-fill.
-It has the same 13 grind settings, which gives you more adjustment than most bean to cup machines costing up to around 5-6 times the price.
+It has the same 13 grind settings, which offers you more adjustment than most bean to cup machines costing up to around 5-6 times the price.

 I always think when there’s a version of a newer machine, you’re benefiting from the experience of the users of that machine and the manufacturer’s response to what they’ve learned from feedback and science.

-This is among the benefits of buying a machine from a firm like DeLonghi, they’re enormous, they sell more espresso machines than any other manufacturer, and they spend over 40 million Euros per year in product development – so this is a company who has the resources to enhance their machines over time.
+This is among the benefits of buying a machine from a firm like DeLonghi, they’re enormous, they sell more espresso coffee machines than any other manufacturer, and they spend over 40 million Euros per year in product development – so this is a company who has the resources to improve their machines over time.

 My full review of the Delonghi ESAM4200